Skip to content

 • Talk to your kids: Explain that huddling heads together for selfies, games, or whispering creates an opportunity for lice to crawl across

-• Do weekly head checks: A quick comb-through takes 5 minutes and catches problems before they grow
+• Do regular head checks: A quick comb-through takes about five minutes and catches problems before they grow

 • Act immediately after exposure: If your child’s school reports lice, check your child that evening rather than waiting

-• Skip the panic cleaning: Focus your energy on screening family members rather than deep-cleaning your home
+• Skip the panic cleaning: Put your energy into screening family members rather than deep-cleaning your home

 Frequently Asked Questions